 MIT students interested in this project, please contact Robert Mutsaers, Managing Director REA, at email@example.com or his mobile phone in Africa: +254 731 697 738.

-MIT students who develop projects around these ideas may apply for support from the Public Service Center’s Fellowships, Internships or Grants programs.
+MIT students who develop projects around these ideas may apply for support from the Priscilla King Gray Public Service Center’s Fellowships, Internships or Grants programs.
 Please check the program descriptions and deadlines and talk to program staff to determine which is most appropriate for your needs and project.

-If you have funding from outside the PSC that enables you to work on this project, that’s great!
+If you have funding from outside the PKG Center that enables you to work on this project, that’s great!
 However, please do let us know if you work on a project you saw advertised here, even if you don’t use our funds.
-And remember, the PSC staff is happy to advise on service projects even if we are not funding them ourselves.
+And remember, the PKG Center staff is happy to advise on service projects even if we are not funding them ourselves.